run2bizdocs/documentation/en-us/docs/builder/advanced-options/service-integration-flow.md

 - **Connectors**: components used to perform operations related to the database.
 - **Components**: varied components for performing various tasks.
 - **Transformers**: components for converting variable types.
-- **4biz**: components used for integration with an external Citsmart system.
+- **4biz**: components used for integration with an external 4biz system.

 The other components present in the palette resemble the components of a "Process Flow".
 Further information regarding the functionality and use of each of the components can be found in the Developing Applications.